torshin5ergey/automation_qa/README.md

     - `TestProgressBar` **Progress Bar** page test case.
 Verifies that the progress bar value changes after starting and stopping it.
     - `TestTabs` **Tabs** page test case.
 Checks that the tabs on the page open correctly and contain the expected amount of text.
     - `TestToolTips` **Tool Tips** page test case.
 Ensures that tooltips display the correct text when hovering over various elements on the page.
+    - `TestMenu` **Menu** page test case.
+Verifies that the menu on the demo page contains exactly 8 non-empty items.
 - `conftest.py`: Pytest configuration file and fixture definitions.
 - `requirements.txt`: Project dependencies.